 Certified Community Behavioral Health Clinics

-Certified Community Behavioral Health Clinic (CCBHC) is a service delivery model being piloted for further integration of substance use disorder and mental health services, using a cost based reimbursement structure.
-This new service delivery model aims to coordinate care across settings and providers to ensure seamless transitions for individuals across the full spectrum of health and social services, increase consistent use of evidence-based practices, and improve access to high-quality care.
-As part of the state’s participation in the demonstration program, CCBHCs will provide an array of required services.
+Certified Community Behavioral Health Clinic (CCBHC) is an integrated clinic and service delivery model that uses a cost based reimbursement structure.
+This new service delivery model aims to integrate mental health substance use disorder service provision, coordinate care across settings and providers to ensure seamless transitions for individuals across the full spectrum of health and social services, increase consistent use of evidence-based practices, and improve access to high-quality care.

 What services are available?

 People who use CCBHCs may receive:

 - Outpatient mental health and substance use services

 - Screening, assessment and diagnosis, including risk management

 - Psychiatric rehabilitation services, including ARMHS and CTSS

 - Crisis mental health services, including 24-mobile crisis teams, emergency crisis

 - Services for members of the armed forces and veterans